synsoft-global/React-Native-Styled-Component/README.md

 - src
    - components: Reusable UI components.
-   - screens: Individual screens of the app.
+   - pages: Individual screens of the app.
    - redux:
       slices: Redux slices for managing state.
       store.js: Redux store configuration.
+   - services: Api calling code

 ### Usage
 Feel free to explore the codebase, modify components, and add new features.
 Below are specific details on styling and state management.